Things Schools Should Actually Teach | How to Troubleshoot Basic Tech Issues Before Asking for Help

 Nothing is more frustrating than a tech issue when you need your device to just work.
-But before you call IT support or panic, many common problems can be fixed in a few minutes—if you know what to do.
+But before you call tech support or panic, many common problems can be fixed in a few minutes if you know what to do.
+Good troubleshooting means faster fixes.
+That’s why it’s important to try simple tips to troubleshoot basic tech issues first.

-It sounds simple, but restarting your device fixes at least 70% of common tech issues.
+It sounds simple but restarting your device fixes at least 70% of common tech issues.
 Why?
+Because it:

 Before trying anything complicated, always restart your: